Skip to content

 Basic usage (PuTTY)

 The PuTTY SSH client is an alternative to using OpenSSH.
 When you launch PuTTY, you are asked to configure your SSH session.
 Do so according to the table below and click Open.
-You will be asked for your CSC username and password, after which you are connected to the supercomputer.

 Option Value